 ABOUT

-American mezzo-soprano Ruth Ginelle Heald is equally at home singing baroque oratorio as she is performing musical theater repertoire or 21st century art song.
-Operatic credits include Mrs. Soames in Ned Rorem’s Our Town (Willamette Dramatic Vocal Arts), Featured Soloist in Purcell’s King Arthur (Chicago College of Performing Arts), and the title role in Carmen (Willamette Dramatic Vocal Arts).
-Highlights from musical theater include Belle in Beauty and the Beast (Centerstage Productions, Roseburg, OR), Rose in Secret Garden (Willamette Dramatic Vocal Arts), and the title character in the world premiere of Jason Heald’s Constance, a musical about Oscar Wilde and his wife, Constance Lloyd (Oregon Musical Theatre Festival).
+American mezzo-soprano Ruth Ginelle Heald is equally at home singing opera, art song, musical theater, pop, and jazz.
+Operatic credits include Mrs. Soames in (Ned Rorem’s Our Town), Arlen Specter (Dunphy’s Gonzales Cantata), She (Purcell’s King Arthur), The Woman (cover, Seth Boustead’s La Jetée), and the title role in Carmen (Bizet).
+Musical theater highlights include Belle in Beauty and the Beast, Rose in Secret Garden, and the title character in the world premiere of Jason Heald’s Constance, a musical about Oscar Wilde and his wife, Constance Lloyd.
 Ms. Heald was a chorus member of Opera Theater Oregon’s Giasone and the Argonauts, a fusion of 17th century opera, 1960s cinema, and recycled fashion.

 As a scholarship recipient, Ruth Ginelle Heald attended the American Institute of Musical Studies (AIMS) in Graz as part of their summer opera studio program.
 Highlights include a trio performance of Brahms Zwei Gesänge für eine Altstimme mit Bratsche und Klavier, a recital rendition of “What a Movie!” from Bernstein Trouble in Tahiti, and singing in a quartet for a traditional Austrian wedding.